Opening times

 2pm to 5:45pm

-Wednesday Afternoon Surgery Closure
+Wednesday Afternoon Surgery Closures

 We do not take routine phone calls on Wednesday afternoons.
 If you have an urgent clinical need please call 07842 872149.
 Please do not call this number at any other times, or leave or send messages, as these will not be checked or answered.